tskoyo/MEV-Forensics-Agent-ETHGlobal-OpenAgents-Project-Plan/README.md

 - Live stream of all new trades from watched wallets
 - Alerts on pattern shifts across sessions
 - Aggregate cross-trade dashboards
-- Multi-chain support (mainnet, Arbitrum, Optimism)
+- Multi-chain support (mainnet, Arbitrum, Optimism, Base)
 - Curve, Balancer, other AMM support beyond Uni v2/v3
 - Gas counterfactual: "if you'd bid +3 gwei, you'd have landed at index 4"
+- Database upgrade: replace JSON files with QuestDB for aggregate analytics